 Most people do not understand workers’ compensation laws until they suffer an injury or illness on the job.
 Recovering money for health-care costs and time off work can be a complex process.
 Each case is unique.
 If you were injured at sea, then you may be able to make a claim under the Jones Act.
 However, there are several requirements that you must meet to make such a claim.

 Here is a brief overview of “seaworthiness” as the term relates to injury claims:

 According to USCourts.gov, whether or not a vessel is seaworthy may impact the nature of an injury claim.
 The legal definition of seaworthy may differ from your general understanding of the term.
 In order for a vessel to be seaworthy:

-The vessel may be unseaworthy if it does not provide the seaman with the necessary tools and equipment to perform their work safely.
-In most cases, if the workplace is not safe or places the crew at risk, then the vessel is not seaworthy.
+- The vessel may be unseaworthy if it does not provide the seaman with the necessary tools and equipment to perform their work safely, which could vary greatly depending on the vessel’s purpose and jobs required of the crew.

 Many people believe that the entire vessel must be severely damaged and near sinking in order for it to be unseaworthy, but this is not necessarily true.
 Also, a simple mechanical breakdown does not necessarily render the vessel unseaworthy.
 A major issue that goes unrepaired or a hazard ignored by the owner or captain might, though.

 Duty to Provide a Seaworthy Vessel

 According to Berkeley.edu, the ship owner has a duty to provide a seaworthy vessel and crew.
-If the equipment, vessel or crew is inadequate for the job and this causes injuries, the ship owner may be liable for damages.
-An injured seaman may be able to file a claim against either the vessel owner or his or her employer in the event of an offshore injury.
+If the equipment, vessel, or crew is inadequate for the job and this causes injuries, the ship owner may be liable for damages.
+This may include medical care, lost wages, and more.
+Even a lack of appropriate crew training, understaffing the boat, or missing safety equipment could make a ship unseaworthy.

 Challenges Facing Jones Act Claimants

 Recovering damages after a work-related injury is rarely a straightforward process.
 Your employer or the insurance company may try to find a loophole to deny or undervalue your claim.
 In some cases, you may have to fight a large corporation to get the compensation you need to pay for an injury caused by their negligence.

 An accident attorney can represent your interests and help you avoid mistakes during the claims process.
 You should never accept a settlement offer or sign release documents without the approval of an injury attorney.
 Your lawyer can evaluate your injury and gather evidence to prove liability and negligence.